jordanbCS/Campaign/README.md

 Pardon - Play this card after you lose a seat or group, you will automatically get it back.
 Drunk daughters - Roll the dice and pay that amount to the bank or whoever has the "Lawyers" group.
 Assassination Attempt - +1 on election roll.
-Terrorist Attack - Add your current election type to your sequence. i.e. `<M> --> <M><M> `
+Terrorist Attack - Add your current election type to your sequence. e.g. `<M> --> <M><M> `
 FOI request - -1 on election roll.
 "Your clandestine activities in Latin America have been exposed."
 Signing statement - +2 on election roll.
 "Pass a popular law while surreptitiously excusing yourself from it."
 *gate - "You got busted doing something stupid.
 You will not be a part of a government on this election."
 Spoiled ballots - Roll a die.
 Add to your election roll if an even number, subtract if an odd.
-Sex scandal - -2 on election roll.
 Scathing roast - -1 on election roll.
 "Wait, is this satire?"
 Unfortunate photo-Op - Pay $6 to the bank or whoever controls the "Liberal Media" group.
 "How were you supposed to know your zipper was down?"
-Embarrassing  gaffe - "Misspell Czechoslovakia, use up veto blocking an investigation into Czech oil dealings".
+Embarrassing  gaffe - "Misspell Czechoslovakia and use up veto blocking an investigation into Czech oil dealings".
 Presidential Parkinson's - controlled power vacuum resets all bidding candidates to rolling 2 or less.

 ## Starting the game